sachininja/Blinkenlights/README.md

 *Clone and download the project. <br />
 *Open the project using MCUXpresso IDE. <br />
 *Build the project in either release mode or debug mode and flash the build onto the board. <br />
-*If the debug logs do not work, try putting the IDE in the Debug mode, build the project, flash the .axf file under the debug<br />
+*If the debug logs do not work, try putting the IDE in the Debug mode, build the project, flash the debug.launch under the debug<br />
-folder by right click -> Debug As -> PEmicro Probes
+folder by right click -> Debug As -> Project PE Debug

 Note: The FW uses 2 different delays for the Debug version and Release version.
 Debug version requires a larger value due to the logging overhead.

 Version Control <br />
-FW v1.1 - Peer review release<br />
+FW v1.0 - Peer review release<br />
  * Implemented the LED driver and Touch Driver.<br />
  * Implemented LED_Timer_Handler function to provide fixed delay pattern along with color change due to <br />
    touch response.